Career coaching can help you develop skills quickly and avoid mistakes and bad habits which can form if you don’t take action.

 - ’ If not, this might be the perfect time to make some changes.”

 Dr Tolbert and Berger both agree that a good place to start is simply by brainstorming.
-You can do this either by yourself or with a trusted professional.
+You can do this either by yourself or you can find a career coach to help you.
 The purpose is to figure out how you can bridge the gaps between your work and what makes you happy.

 What to look for in career coaching